Eschatologue/CM_wiki/docs/lore/celestial.md

 > *"What does 'Out of all, one must pay the price' mean?
 What price??
 I'm not paying taxes to whoever wrote these things!
 Oh [elven curse words]!!
 The paper!!
 It's burning!!!" - An Elven Scholar*

 In every part of the world, there are those who are clever, foolish, or perhaps both, willing to study Celestial!
-Each nation calls them by different names: Scholars of Correspondence in London, Psykers in Mykrrheim and Valinor, Blemished Ones in Gallia, and Heretics in Soterrano.
+Each nation calls them by different names: Scholars of Correspondence in London, Psykers in Myrkheimr and Valinor, Blemished Ones in Gallia, and Heretics in Soterrano.
 Despite their different titles, these scholars share a common fate: they tend to randomly combust after studying the language.

 Driven by an insatiable curiosity, they will frantically study anything even remotely resembling Celestial.
 Scholars of various fields often place bets on which of these foolhardy individuals will explode first.